jgreywolf/runiq/docs/guide/block-diagrams.md

 ## Layout tips

-- Use `direction: LR` for left-to-right signal flow
+- Use `direction LR` for left-to-right signal flow
 - Increase `spacing` if feedback arcs collide with labels

 ## Export